 |RS PZM History||Other Mods||Photo Gallery||Uneeda Audio's PZM Preamp Kit||Price List||

 A process for transducing acoustical signals, including music, speech, noise, etc. which embodies a method which eliminates the usual discrimination between the frequency spectra of the direct and random incidence acoustical components of the sound being transduced and allows the frequency range of interest to be controlled by adjusting the spacing between the diaphragm or major entry port of an acoustical to electrical transducerIn short, the big benefit was the elimination of comb filtering caused by sound arriving via reflections from nearby surfaces and sound arriving directly.
 Ken Wahrenbrock licensed this idea and produced the first commercially available microphones using this idea.
 Eventually Crown International (you know, the guys who brought you the DC300 amplifier) purchased the trademark and license and they produce microphones using the Pressure Recording Principle to this day.

-Some time later, RS decided (or perhaps Crown decided for them) to no longer sell the PZM microphone and came up with a replacement that they called a Boundary Microphone, model 33-3020.
+Some time later, RS decided (or perhaps Crown decided for them) to no longer sell the PZM microphone and came up with a replacement that they called a Boundary Microphone (getting past the trademark), model 33-3020.
 Unlike the PZM which uses an omni capsule mounted a fraction of an inch away from a boundary surface, the RS Boundary microphone uses a microphone capsule mounted 90 degrees to and adjacent to a boundary surface, much like the EV mike mouse.
 This model suffered the same limitations as the original unit AND it was wired differently.
 Later yet, RS replaced that model with yet another, model 330-3022.
 This too is called a Boundary Microphone and looks totally different than the previous unit.
 Unlike the #1 and #2 units, this had no output transformer.
-Instead it had an output choke, whose purpose is (I think) to short out any electret microphone bias present at the input, as it would be if the microphone were plugged into a consumer camcorder.
+Instead it had an output choke, whose purpose is to short out any electret microphone bias present at the input, as it would be if the microphone were plugged into a consumer camcorder.

 Sometime around 2008, RS dropped the 33-3022 unit and introduced their 33-3041 Business Microphone.
 This is not a boundary microphone nor is it a PZM.
 It is an omni electret capsule mounted so it is sticking up in the air.
 If you snip off the battery box, it conforms to the Configuration 2 wiring.
 RS also sells a boundary microphone made by Audio Technica.
 The information on their website is insufficient to even infer any details.

-Phil Rastocny published a modification that has gotten more than a bit of attention.
+In the 1970s Phil Rastocny published a modification that has gotten more than a bit of attention.
 It is probably the origins of the "put a bigger battery in" modifications.
 Phil's mod changes the battery to 9V and raises the value of the load resistor to 2k2.
 He also gives the nasty little transformer the heave-ho.
 When you're done, you have a fairly vanilla electret microphone with an unbalanced output, unsuitable for connection to a balanced microphone input.

 Christopher Hicks published a clever circuit that lets the microphone drive a balanced input.
 Chris' circuit puts the microphone element across the phantom powered input and uses a pair of PNP transistors running as emitter followers to drive the line.
 My objection to this circuit is its total dependence on the CMRR of the balanced input as neither side of the microphone element is grounded; you must replace the cable with 2C shielded twisted pair.
 That means that you get to solder the new wires to the microphone element, which is risky business at best, unless you have mastered the Art of Soldering.

 When RS introduced the newer -3020 model, I bought one and found that it was electrically incompatible with my design because this one ran the FET in the microphone as a common source amplifier, whereas the older -1080 and -1090 models ran the FET as a source follower.
 I intended to find a way to use my circuit boards with the newer model, but as these things go, I never got around to it, and when I finally did, RS had replaced the -3020 with the -3022 model.
 A look at the -3022 model revealed that this model was very different, and the modifications of days past were no longer applicable.
-About this time, I started getting a few orders for the board (I made a kit of parts available via the web) and I ran out of boards.
+About this time, I started getting a few orders for the board (I made a kit of parts available via the web) and I ran out of the original boards.
 This give me a reason to redesign the board and to make it compatible with all models.

 The new circuit differs from that previously shown on the website.
 The new circuit can be used: